HollowMan6/Wechat-Timed-Message/README.md

 We Use [Server Chan](http://sc.ftqq.com/) to realize its functionality.
 For its configuration method, please refer to its documentation (In Chinese).

 Then, you just need to create an Actions Secret whose name is `SERVERCHANSCKEY` and value is [Your SCKEY](http://sc.ftqq.com/?c=code).
-Then the workflow can automatically push the relevant information of the automatic health reporting results for you.
+Then the workflow can automatically push the relevant information for you.

 ### ServerChan Testing Subscription Version

 If you want to use [ServerChan Testing Subscription Version](https://sct.ftqq.com/), please create/modify the Actions secret with the Name `SERVERCHANSCKEY` and the value [your sendkey value](https://sct.ftqq.com/sendkey).
 In addition, create a Actions secret with Name as `OPENID`, if the value is `0`, it is only send to yourself.
 Otherwise, set the value to be the specified user's Wechat openid who subscribed the Testing Subscription account, then it will send it to the designated user and yourself at the same time.

 If you need to switch back to normal SeverChan, please delete the `OPENID` actions secret.

+---

 After the above configuration is successful, configure the workflow file and use [工作流1.yml](.github/workflows/1.yml) as the template to create your own workflow or modify the workflow provided.
 You can change the name into a string of letters or numbers without spaces.
 Cron is the specified time when you want to send a message (you can use [crontab guru](https://crontab.guru/) For cron expression debugging, all the time zone is in UTC, please convert the time zone into yours.
 (Due to the mechanism realized by Github, there may exist a delay for about half an hour.)
 Then create one or two actions Secrets: one must be created, its name is`TITLE[name]`(please change `[name]` here into the name of workflow), and value is the title of the message to be sent.
 For example, in the provided workflow, the name is `TITLE1`; the other is optional, its name is `MSG[name]`, and the corresponding replacement is carried out, and value is the title of the message to be sent.